dheero/OBF.github.io/wiki/Bio-packaging.md

 the Gnu/Linux operating system.
 Bioinformatics packages are constructed [here](http://git.savannah.gnu.org/cgit/guix.git/tree/gnu/packages/bioinformatics.scm).
 GNU Guix can be run inside any Linux distribution (it is distribution agnostic because all software installs under /gnu).
+There may be OSX/Cygwin support in the future, but currently the targets are Linux and Hurd.

 Language based packaging systems
 --------------------------------